Do I need experience working in the disability sector or a not for profit organisation to apply?

 How do I know if the hours/shifts of the job matches my availability?

-As part of the recruitment process we will ask you to fill out an availability form to indicate what hours you are available to work - please be truthful and accurate.
-Your honesty on this form is important to make sure we're recruiting you to work the right shifts.
+As part of the recruitment process we will ask you to fill out an availability form to indicate what hours you are available to work.
+This form helps us to make sure we're recruiting you to work the right shifts, as well as matching you with the right clients.

 How often are jobs available?

-We are always recruiting for new Personal Care Assistants.
-CPL is growing so quickly, with the introduction of the NDIS and new clients with different goals joining us all the time.
-We're expanding from just providing support to people with a disability, to also providing aged care support.
+We are always recruiting for new Direct Support Workers.
+CPL is growing so quickly, and new clients with different goals are joining us all the time.
+We're a leading provider of disability support services in Queensland and Northern New South Wales.
+We also provide aged care support in a number of locations.

 What's the National Disability Insurance Scheme (NDIS)?